twilio-internal/.github/profile/README.md

 ## NEW USER?

-**Important Note**
+> [!IMPORTANT]

-Within 30 minutes of joining this organization, GitHub will automatically synchronize some of your team memberships from Okta. _Until this has completed, you will not be able to see any private repositories._
+> Within 30 minutes of joining this organization, GitHub will automatically synchronize some of your team memberships from Okta. _Until this has completed, you will not be able to see any private repositories._
+>

-If you have waited for 30 minutes and still cannot see any private repositories, reach out for help in #help-github.
+> If you have waited for 30 minutes and still cannot see any private repositories, reach out for help in #help-github.